 The software development process is examined from initial requirements analysis to operation and maintenance.
 Student teams develop a software system from requirements to delivery, using disciplined techniques.

-Prerequisite: CSCI 212 or CSCI 315 or consent of department chair.
+Prerequisite: CSCI 212 or CSCI 212W, or CSCI 315, or consent of department chair.

 Offered: Fall (even years), Spring.